 This physically strenuous course is designed to give the student a better understanding of the fundamental knowledge needed to enjoy hiking and backpacking with fun and safety.
 Students will experience a lifelong activity that promotes a healthy and active lifestyle.
 Topics will include safety, first aid, ecology, clothing, food, walking technique, navigation, fitness training.

 VARSITY ATHLETICS

 AGRI-123.
 Applied Rodeo.
 1 Hour.
 This is a comprehensive course in implementing the regulations, methods and techniques used in rodeo as a team sport.
-May be taken for credit four times.
 Prerequisite: Basic understanding of the skills involved.

 HPER-112.
 Physical Fitness - Cheerleading.